enviodev/docs/blog/2024-09-27-case-study-limitless.md

 ## Project Spotlight: Limitless Labs

-Envio has had the pleasure of working closely with the team behind Limitless Exchange, a daily prediction market built on Base and coined as the “people's prediction market.”
+Envio has had the pleasure of working closely with the team behind [Limitless Exchange](https://limitless.exchange/), a daily prediction market built on Base and coined as the “people's prediction market.”

-With [Limitless}(https://limitless.exchange/) Exchange, participants can use various tokens, take part in transparent voting for upcoming markets, and engage in opportunities created by the community.
+With Limitless Exchange, participants can use various tokens, take part in transparent voting for upcoming markets, and engage in opportunities created by the community.
 The platform promotes community involvement, allowing users to configure their own markets and share them with others.

 Limitless Exchange leverages AI-driven data analytics to provide real-time insights, empowering users to make informed predictions based on the latest information.
 The platform supports a wide range of prediction scenarios, enhancing the overall user experience with timely and accurate data.